BrayanSoftware/PhoneticSearch/README.md

 Van Damme

-Running your program from the command-line like this:
+Running the  program from the command-line like this:

 MyProgram Jones Winton < surnames.txt